 Second, if the point is to make the United States better, why go after the men and women who did the most to end the institution of slavery?
 Portland protestors tore down a statue of Abraham Lincoln.
 Cornell University removed a bust of Lincoln, as well as a copy of the Gettysburg Address, from the library following a complaint.

 Lincoln was a complicated man, but few humans of any time period have done more to end the institution of slavery than our 16th president.
 If this whole movement is about signaling that we as a nation are opposed to racism, what’s the logic of going after such a man?

-Free Black Thought, a compendium twitter account run by five prominent African-American intellectuals, puts it this way:
+Free Black Thought, a compendium twitter account focused on amplifying heterodox African American scholars, puts it this way:

 “Cornell removes Gettysburg Address, bust of Lincoln, after “a complaint.”
 How can a nation that has come to hate even the redemptive episodes in its history then expect to stir itself to redemptive action?
 What moral vision of our future does this serve?”

 If you want to know why a movement is doing X now, take a look at movements that have done X in the past.
 The goals, and the impact, of historical movements can provide a roadmap to understand similar modern-day movements.

 In 1966, Chairman Mao launched the Cultural Revolution in China.
 He exhorted students and far-left revolutionaries to violence and purges, creating chaos on a scale that’s hard to imagine.